Plan. Prepare. Respond.

-On Tuesday October 16, 2018, Regis University Campus Safety will present "Operation 13th Minute," a tabletop exercise focusing on response to and recovery from a mass casualty incident on campus.
-Law enforcement, fire, health and emergency management agencies from Denver and Adams Counties, state and federal officials will participate in this exercise.
+On Tuesday October 16, 2018, Regis University Campus Safety presented "Operation 13th Minute," a tabletop exercise focused on response to and recovery from a mass casualty incident on campus.
+Law enforcement, fire, health and emergency management agencies from Denver and Adams Counties, state and federal officials participated in this exercise.

 On October 3, 2019 Regis University Campus Safety will present “Operation Bitter Fruit,” a tabletop exercise with a food-borne illness outbreak scenario.
 Regis University offices with responsibilities for maintaining student and public safety during such an incident will be represented as will the City & County of Denver Department of Public Health & Environment and the City & County of Denver Office of Emergency Management.